-The belief that eradication of smallpox could in theory be achieved was based on a number of characteristics of the disease which, when taken together, are unique.
-Of principal importance is the fact that man was the only host for the virus.
+the only host for the virus.
 There is no animal reservoir.
 A person with smallpox could transmit infection only from the time when the rash first appeared until the last scabs separated.
 Following recovery he was immune.
 There were no asymptomatic carriers as there are in malaria, for example.
 Thus, it was possible to know whether or not smallpox was present in an area by searching for patients with a visible rash.
-Moreover, the characteristic residual facial scars of smallpox permitted one to determine the past history of smallpox in that area.
-The disease spread in a continuing chain of infection almost always as a result of face-to-face contact.
+The disease spread in a continuing chain of infection almost always as a result of faceto-face contact.
 By tracing the source of infection of the victim and by identifying his contacts, other cases in the chain of transmission could be identified and outbreaks contained.
 Usually, the patient did not infect more than two to five additional close contacts.
 Outbreaks thus tended to cluster among acquaintances of the victim within localized areas of a city or in particular sections of a country.
 This tendency toward a concentration of cases permitted a comparatively few teams engaged in outbreak containment to deal with problems over an extensive area.
 Moreover, smallpox, when introduced into remote villages, soon depleted the susceptible population and often died out after only a few generations of disease, even if nothing was done.
 This could and did occur even over extensive, sparsely populated areas.
 In Brazil, for example, the smallpox program initially concentrated on the heavily populated areas near the coast.
 When teams then systematically moved up the Amazon, no cases were found.
 Effectively the same happened in Nepal making it unnecessary to conduct continuing campaigns in remote Himalayan mountain regions.
 Finally, the heat-stable vaccine conferred much longer lasting protection than had been thought possible.
-In endemic areas, for example, we found vaccine-efficacy levels of 90% or more as long as twenty years after primary vaccination.
+In endemic areas, for example, we found vaccine-efficacy levels of 90 percent or more as long as twenty years after primary vaccination.

 When the program began, we estimated a need for 250 million doses of vaccine each year.
 Much vaccine was already being used in the endemic countries to control smallpox but was it effective?
 Laboratories in Canada and in the Netherlands volunteered to test the vaccine.
-Based on their examinations, it was estimated that less than 10% of the vaccine then in use in endemic areas met accepted standards.
+Based on their examinations, it was estimated that less than 10 percent of the vaccine then in use in endemic areas met accepted standards.
 Some samples contained no detectable vaccinia virus at all.
 A plea was made for donations of vaccine.
 The Soviet Union contributed 140 million doses during the early years and the United States 40 million doses, but donations were eventually received from 26 countries.
-A meeting of vaccine producers was convened and from this came a simplified step-by-step manual describing the production process.21 Consultants regularly visited production laboratories in developing countries to assist them to produce vaccine.
+A meeting of vaccine producers was convened and from this came a simplified step-by-step manual describing the production process.
+Consultants regularly visited production laboratories in developing countries to assist them to produce vaccine.
 By 1970 all vaccine met accepted standards.
-By 1973, 80% of the vaccine was being produced in the developing countries themselves.22 Some such as India, Iran, Kenya, Guinea and Argentina contributed vaccine to others.
+By 1973, 80 percent of the vaccine was being produced in the developing countries themselves.
+Some such as India, Iran, Kenya, Guinea and Argentina contributed vaccine to others.
 Uniquely, the program grew to become a truly collaborative global effort rather than an assistance program of the rich giving to the poor.

-A remarkable invention, the bifurcated needle, emerged from Wyeth Laboratories in 1968 and immediately we tested a new vaccination technique - multiple puncture vaccination.23 The needle could be dipped into the vaccine.
+A remarkable invention, the bifurcated needle, emerged from Wyeth Laboratories in 1968 and immediately we tested a new vaccination technique-multiple puncture vaccination.
+The needle could be dipped into the vaccine.
 By capillarity, sufficient vaccine was held between the tines.
-Fifteen rapid strokes implanted enough vaccine to obtain a take.
-Only one-fourth as much vaccine was required as had been needed with the older scratch technique.
-Vaccinators could be quickly trained.
-The needles were inexpensive and could be sterilized and reused many times.
-Wyeth generously waived patent costs and we immediately contracted for the production of millions of the needles.
+Fifteen rapid strokes implanted enough vaccine to